gene-git/dmarc_report/README-mta-sts.md

 # tls-rpt

-Generate a human readable tls report from 1 or more standard mta-sta tls report files.
+Generate a human readable tls report from 1 or more standard mta-sts tls report files.

 ## Installation